-- 7. No beers and ciders above 6.0% ABV shall be sold at any time during permitted licensing hours. - 8.
+- a) The premises licence holder shall not sell super strength beer, lager or cider with an alcohol content of 5.5% ABV (alcohol by volume) or greater. - b) There shall be no self-service of spirits except for spirit mixtures. - 8.
 The premises licence holder shall ensure the premises' digitally recorded CCTV system cameras shall continually record whilst the premises are open to the public and recordings shall be kept for a minimum of 31 days with time and date stamping.
 The entire licensable area shall be covered by the CCTV and an appropriate number of cameras shall be installed to cover the external areas immediately outside of the premises.
 Data recordings shall be made immediately available to an authorised officer of Thames Valley Police or Reading Borough Council together with facilities for viewing upon request, subject to the provisions of the Data Protection Act.
 Recorded images shall be of such quality as to be able to identify the recorded person in any light.
 At least one member of staff on the premises at any time during operating hours shall be trained to access and download material from the CCTV system. - 9.
 The premises licence holder or nominated representative shall keep and maintain all right to work documents for all staff members.
 Right to work documents shall be kept at the premises and produced to authorised officers of Reading Borough Council and Thames Valley Police upon request. - 10.
 A current written authorisation list shall be displayed in a prominent position on the premises confirming the details of all current staff that have been authorised to sell alcohol by a Personal Licence Holder.
 The authorisation list shall include, the name of the staff member authorised, the name and personal licence details of the person authorising them to sell alcohol.
 This list shall also contain the date and signature of the staff member authorised and countersigned by the authorising Personal Licence Holder. - 11.
 The premises licence holder/designated premises supervisor shall ensure that they and staff who are authorised to sell alcohol, are able to converse with customers and representatives of Statutory Agencies to a level that they are able to satisfactorily meet the four licensing objectives as contained in the Licensing Act 2003. - I. The Prevention of Crime and Disorder. - II.
 Public Safety. - III.
 Public Nuisance. - IV.
 The Protection of Children from Harm. - 12.
 A section 57 notice shall be displayed in a prominent position detailing the location of the Part A of the premises licence, and a list of staff members that have an awareness of its location and content.